rweichler/cylinder/README.md

 ### Probably doesn't work

 * iOS 2
-* The first iOS (seriously - does anyone still run this one?)
+* The first iOS

+I'm probably never going to support these because a device that can run iOS 1 can run iOS 3.

 ## Todo list